ArturoTF/ArturoTF/README.md

 <br><br>

-- :school: I am a `Junior` at Cross-platform engineer at [FESAC SCHOOL SAN JOSE SS.CC.](https://fesac.es/).
+- :school: I am a `Junior` at Cross-platform application development at [FESAC SCHOOL SAN JOSE SS.CC.](https://fesac.es/).
 - :technologist: I love using Software as a solution for every `Problem`.
 - :student: I'm very interested in databases and Cybersegurity.
+- 🤔 Looking for challenges.
 - :nerd_face: Always learning new programming languages.
 <br>